 A good balance between clear movements and memory is 60 fps which should prevent blurring in most cases.
 However, if you are capturing a very fast action you can hike up the fps to 120.

 Using GoPro Filters for Underwater Video

-Another common question is whether you should filters when using your GoPro underwater.
+Another common question is whether you should filters when using your GoPro scuba diving.
 Using a red filter or magenta filter to create more contrast is a very popular thing to do.
-It will also depend on the type of GoPro you are using since the newer models may compensate for this in some way.
+It will also depend on the model you are using since the newer models may compensate for this in some way.

-With many different options of scuba diving filters for action cameras available, you are better off buying a pack which offers different colors.
-That way no matter what your water conditions may be, you’ll be prepared.
+With many different options of scuba diving filters for action cameras available, you are better off buying a pack that offers different colors.
+That way no matter what your water conditions maybe, you’ll be prepared.

 Just take a look at the difference adding a dive filter can make to your footage in the below images;

 What you should pay attention to is the lighting and yes, you should use a video light during scuba dives.
 This is the aspect of underwater videography that requires the most practice so continue experimenting with distances, angles, and lumen.

 You won’t be a master overnight so have fun experimenting and you will soon become a real pro with your underwater go pro.